-Glaucoma occurs when there is high pressure in the eye which can lead to reduction or loss of vision due to damage to the optic nerve (the nerve that transmits signals from our eye to the brain).
+Glaucoma occurs when there is high pressure in the eye, which can lead to reduction or loss of vision due to damage to the optic nerve (the nerve that transmits signals from our eye to the brain).
 It is one of the leading causes of blindness worldwide, with nearly 60 million people already affected.
 This number is projected to increase by almost fifty percent over the next ten years.

 January is Glaucoma Awareness Month and is an opportunity for us all worldwide to highlight this blinding condition (also known as the “silent thief of sight”).

-Early detection and prompt treatment is essential.
+Early detection and prompt treatment are essential.
 The campaign aims to increase awareness of the importance of annual eye examinations to diagnose and treat the condition early before vision is harmed for our loved ones and us.